-From 2016 to 2020, fluctuations in the volume of shipments are attributable to fluctuations in crude oil demand.
-The volume of shipments for ethanol and other flammable liquids were stable between 2016 and 2020.
-The volume of shipments for crude oil varied from a high of 377,270 in 2019 to a low of 200,019 in 2017.
+- 32 percent since 2020. - From 2017 to 2021, fluctuations in the volume of shipments are attributable to fluctuations in crude oil demand.
+The volume of shipments for crude oil varied from a high of 377,270 in 2019 to a low of 159,659 in 2021.
+The volume of shipments for ethanol and other flammable liquids were stable between 2017 and 2021.

-Because it will take time to fully upgrade the fleet of rail tank cars that carry flammable liquids, it is useful to look at the types of flammable liquids carried by the various rail car types.
-The remainder of the report summarizes the specific types of rail tank cars carrying Class 3 flammable liquids between 2016 and 2020.
+Because it is taking time to fully upgrade the fleet of rail tank cars that carry flammable liquids, it is useful to look at the types of flammable liquids carried by the various rail car types.
+The remainder of the report summarizes the specific types of rail tank cars carrying Class 3 flammable liquids between 2017 and 2021.
 Figure 6 shows a broader historical view of all the data from 2013 to the present report.